oven-sh/bun/docs/cli/publish.md

 ### `--access`

 The `--access` flag can be used to set the access level of the package being published.
 The access level can be one of `public` or `restricted`.
-Uscoped packages are always public, and attempting to publish an unscoped package with `--access restricted` will result in an error.
+Unscoped packages are always public, and attempting to publish an unscoped package with `--access restricted` will result in an error.

 ```sh
 $ bun publish --access public